skip to main content

 Food aversions

 Maybe you usually love burritos but now can’t be in the same room as them.
-The same hormones that cause nausea can heighten your sense of smell, causing some pretty strong food aversions.
+The same hormones that cause nausea can heighten your sense of smell, causing some pretty intense food aversions.

 Food cravings

 On the flip side, you might find yourself longing for foods you wouldn’t normally pick.
 Apple juice and fried chicken?
 Yes, please!
-Sure, it’s a cliche that pregnant people love pickles and ice cream, but strange cravings are totally real—three in four pregnant people say they had them.
+Sure, it’s a cliche that pregnant women love pickles and ice cream, but strange cravings are real—three in four people say they had them.
 No one knows exactly why.
-Just try to indulge in your cravings without going overboard.

 Fatigue

-Your body’s working hard on creating a human and getting used to those pregnancy hormones.
+Your body’s working hard to create a human and get used to those pregnancy hormones.
 No wonder you’re wiped out!
-Totally okay to get some extra rest right now; in fact, we recommend it.
+It’s okay to get some extra rest right now; in fact, we recommend it.
 You should get your energy back in the second trimester.

 Weird dreams